jurassiscripts/velociraptor/README.md

 ---

-> 👇 The following properties can be specified both in script objects and at top-level, in which case they refer to all the scripts defined in the file.
+> 👇 The following properties can be specified both in script objects and at top-level, in which case they are applied to all the scripts defined in the file.

 ---